Speech Connect

 Alternative and Augmentative Communication (AAC)

-We do not view speech as "better" than AAC.
-We view communication as the goal.
+We do not view speech as "better" than AAC; rather, we see communication as the ultimate goal.
 Whether your child uses their mouth, their hands, or a screen, if they are connecting with you, that is a win.
-AAC doesn't stop a child from speaking.
-It removes the barrier so they can participate right now while their speech is still developing.
+AAC doesn't stop a child from speaking; it enhances their ability to communicate, allowing them to participate right now while their speech is still developing.

 Contact me